macabroaff/djangobook/appendixD.rst

 *Valor padrão*: ``''`` (string vazia)

-This is output, as a string, that the template system should use for invalid (e.g., misspelled) variables.
+This is output, as a string, that the template system should use for invalid (Por exemplo, misspelled) variables.
 Ver Capítulo 9.

 TEST_RUNNER